brianmutualaid/brianmutualaid.github.io/_posts/2020-05-19-wireguard-go-openbsd.md

 route -T 2 -n add -inet default -iface 10.32.4.3
 ```

 One more route is needed to ensure that traffic to the WireGuard VPN peer is not routed over the VPN.
 Replace `185.65.134.128` with the IP address from the `Endpoint` line in `/etc/wireguard/client.conf` (make sure to remove the `:51820` port specification) and replace `172.15.1.1` with your internet connection's default gateway.
-If your OpenBSD system is connected directly to the internet, this is the `gateway` value in the output of the `route -T 0 -n get default` command.
+If your OpenBSD router is connected directly to the internet, this is the `gateway` value in the output of the `route -T 0 -n get default` command.

 ```
 route -T 2 -n add 185.65.134.128 -gateway 172.15.1.1